tdunning/t-digest/README.md

 t-digest and a lower value when we are about to store or display a t-digest.
-This two-level merging has a small (negative) effect on speed, but a substantial (positive) effect on accuracy because clusters are ordered more strongly.
+This two-level merging has a small (negative) effect on speed, but a substantial (positive) effect on accuracy because clusters are ordered more strictly.
 This better ordering of clusters means that the effects of the improved interpolation are much easier to observe.